-Ferrara Law offices not only has the experience and resources victims need to determine who was at fault in a vehicle collision case, but also the knowledge of how to prosecute a case with sophisticated damages.
-Many victims of vehicle collisions have injuries and damages beyond mere pain and suffering.
+Ferrara Law Offices, P.C. throught its owner, Robert F. Ferrara, represents victims in cases involving automobile accidents, motorcycle accidents and truck accidents and has achieved outstanding results.
+Ferrara Law offices not only has the experience and resources victims need to determine who was at fault in automobile accidents, but also the knowledge of how to prosecute a case with sophisticated damages.
+Many victims of automobile accidents have injuries and damages beyond mere pain and suffering.
 Economic damages such as past and future medical bills, wage loss and loss of earning capacity are damages which must be explored in protecting the rights of a victim of an automobile collisions case.
+Please review the Areas of Practice to gain greater insight into the experience of Robert Ferrara.

 If you or someone you know was killed or seriously injured in a car, motorcycle or truck accident, call Ferrara Law Offices for a free consultation.

-» Stop your car, no matter how minor you may think the accident is.
+» Stop your car, no matter how minor you may think the automobile accident is.

 » Assist any injured person in the automobile collision by calling for an ambulance.